yahiarefaiea/rapida/packages/rapida-ui/readme.md

 **Rapida UI** - A starter-kit that creates an environment to help you focus on building UI.

+**Warning** - Rapida UI has been deprecated and it's no longer maintained.

 This package is part of [Rapida](https://github.com/yahiarefaiea/rapida).

 ## Compatibility